Port of Hong Kong

 The port industry in Hong Kong is supported by two types of ship repair facility : small repair yards serving the local shipping fleet, and floating docks and ship repair yards which serve much larger ocean-going vessels.

-While local ship repair yards are spread across 11 different districts within Hong Kong, the three floating docks are located off the coast of west Tsing Yi.
+While local ship repair yards are spread across 11 different districts within Hong Kong, the two floating docks are located off the coast of west Tsing Yi.

 Ship repair yards Ship repair yards